John Chapman's Guide to Getting Published

 Your publisher will have a good idea of the price to charge.
 Price of print and ebooks is up to you.
 Getting it right can be tricky.

-It will probably take at least two years to see your book on the bookshelves It’s possible (but unlikely) to do the whole thing in a week – I did with a book.
+It will probably take at least two years to see your book on the bookshelves It’s possible (but unlikely) to do the whole thing in a week – I did this once with a book just to see if it was possible.

 Your book may go out of print before you ever earn royalties Your book will never be out of print unless you make it so.